 1 Breakfast

 Breisach is your gateway to several different excursions, depending on your interests.
 Step back in time with a visit to the enchanting Alsatian town of Colmar, which looks almost the same as it did in the 16th century.
 On your walking tour, admire historic architecture and perhaps get a glimpse of the Statue of Liberty, a small replica of the famous version in New York, to commemorate the sculptor’s Colmar birthplace.
-Alternatively, you may wish to go to Freiburg, founded in 1120 and home to the Freiburg’s Münster, a Gothic cathedral said to have “the most beautiful spire on earth.”
 Those wishing a more active excursion can cycle through the scenic countryside, or go on a hike to the Black Forest, a magical land full of cultural traditions.

-One of the most enchanting cities in Europe and home to the UNESCO World Heritage Site, The Grand Île, Strasbourg is a captivating destination.
-Discover its many treasures with a panoramic tour past the stunning Parc de l’Orangerie, the European Parliament and the Place de la République.
-Walk through its iconic “La Petite France” district, which appears to have been lifted straight from the pages of a fairytale.
-Prefer to enjoy the city more actively, then join a guided bike tour, which also takes you through the Parc de l’Orangerie.
+Strasbourg, the capital city of Alsace, offers flavors of both France and Germany because of its borderline location.
+Enjoy a panoramic tour past the stunning Parc de l’Orangerie, the European Parliament and the Place de la République.
+Then walk through its iconic UNESCO World Heritage “La Petite France” district, which appears to have been lifted straight from the pages of a fairytale.
+Wander through these charming streets and past the Cathédrale de Nôtre Dame with its famous astronomical clock.
+For the active adventurer, you can take a guided bike ride through this captivating city and Parc de l’Orangerie.

 Ludwigshafen is your gateway to a choice of three excursions.
 Visit Heidelberg, the perfectly preserved medieval city nestled in the Neckar River Valley along Germany’s Castle Road.
 Discover the iconic red sandstone Heidelberg Castle and Great Vat, an 18th-century 49,000-gallon wine cask.
 For a more active adventure while in Heidelberg, join a guided hike up the Philosopher's Path, aptly named during the Romantic Period, and be rewarded with panoramic views of the city.
+Or ride along the river Neckar to the medieval town of Ladenburg where you can have some free time to explore the shops and quaint Marktplatz.
 Alternatively, you can visit one of Germany’s oldest cities, Speyer, known for the largest Romanesque cathedral in Europe—a UNESCO World Heritage Site—and the medieval Altpörtel, Old Gate.
-Later in the day, sail to Rüdesheim where you can visit Siegfried’s Mechanical Music Museum; or taste one of the town’s special delights, Rüdesheimer Coffee, ceremoniously made with brandy.
+Later in the day, sail to Rüdesheim* where you can visit Siegfried’s Mechanical Instrument Cabinet; or taste one of the town’s special delights, Rüdesheimer Coffee, ceremoniously made with brandy.

-Your exploration of Rüdesheim continues with your choice of three excursions.
+Your exploration of Rüdesheim* continues with your choice of three excursions.
 Take a gondola ride to the Niederwalddenkmal Statue, where you can enjoy panoramic views of the river.
 Afterwards, indulge your taste buds with a sampling of Riesling wines in the vineyards.
-If you prefer a more active adventure, you can join a guided bike ride through the town and along the Rhine River to Schloss Johannisberg or hike through the town’s beautiful vineyards.
-During the afternoon, set sail along the scenic Rhine River Gorge with its fabled legends and many castles to Lahnstein where you can enjoy an exclusive festive celebration.
+If you prefer a more active adventure, hike through Rüdesheim’s vineyards, taking in views of the town, the Roman Bridge and Bromersburg Castle.
+Or join a guided bike ride through the town and along the Rhine River.
+During the afternoon, set sail along the scenic Rhine River Gorge with its fabled legends and many castles to Lahnstein where you visit to Lahneck Castle.

 Day 12: Amsterdam, Netherlands | Disembark